Mathys Jaubert

-Mathys Jaubert (born 3 March 2005 in Salon-de-Provence) is a French racing driver who currently competes in the 2025 European Le Mans Series for IDEC Sport in LMP2.
+Mathys Jaubert (born 3 March 2005 in Salon-de-Provence) is a French racing driver competing in the FIA World Endurance Championship for Genesis Magma Racing in Hypercar, and the European Le Mans Series for Kessel Racing in LMGT3.

-Early career
+Early and GT career

 Jaubert started karting in 2013, featuring mostly in the French championship, and stepped up to cars upon turning 16.
 Missing out on a seat in Porsche Carrera Cup France for 2021, Jaubert competed in the French Caterham Roadsport championship that season and the French Caterham 420R championship the following year, winning both titles and being nominated Porsche Carrera Cup France junior ahead of 2023.

 Joining TFT Racing for his maiden season in Carrera Cup France, Jaubert scored his first podium of the season in race two at Magny-Cours, and ended the season with a second-place finish in race two at Paul Ricard to finish fourth in points.
 In 2024, Jaubert joined Martinet by Alméras to compete in both the Porsche Carrera Cup France and Porsche Supercup, along with an overseas campaign for TORO Racing in Porsche Carrera Cup Asia.
 Scoring a best result of seventh in Supercup at Zandvoort, Jaubert had a much better time in the French championship, taking his first win of the season at Le Castellet before sweeping the Mugello round on his way to runner-up in points behind Alessandro Ghiretti.
 In Asia, meanwhile, Jaubert achieved one win at Sepang and finished third in points.

+Jaubert driving for Martinet by Alméras at the Red Bull Ring in Porsche Supercup in 2025.

+Alongside his ELMS commitments, Jaubert remained in Carrera Cup competition in 2025, returning to Martinet by Alméras to race in Porsche Supercup and Porsche Carrera Cup France.
+In the former, Jaubert scored a lone win at the Hungaroring and ended the year with a third-place finish at Monza to take eighth in points.
+In the latter, Jaubert began the year by winning both races at Dijon, before winning at Spa and Valencia to end the season fourth in points.

+The following year, Jaubert joined Kessel Racing to race a Ferrari 296 GT3 Evo in the LMGT3 class of the European Le Mans Series alongside Daniel Serra and Takeshi Kimura.